kobotoolbox/kpi/kobo/apps/audit_log/docs/api/v2/access_logs/exports/create.md

-### Creates an export task.
+### Creates an export task for all users.
 Only available to superusers.